You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 And during the course of it, any number of moderate people came in, and they really were authentic, moderate people.

-What is this concept mean?
+What does this concept mean?

-And the second thing is the world is exactly as you've described it, and every place is not America, when you go overseas, and particularly when you go to uh it to parts of the Muslim world where there's rampant uh illiteracy, and where they think that learning the Quran is really the kit and caboodle of what you need in in the way of education.
+When you go overseas, and particularly when you go to parts of the Muslim world where there's rampant illiteracy and where they think that learning the Quran is really the kit and caboodle of what you need in the way of education, these fiery clerics, whatever we may think of them, are powerfully influential in those parts of the world.

-Uh it it's not a big surprise that you get riot on demand.
+It's not a big surprise that you get riot on demand.

 Talking about ending torture, of course, we're the guilty ones, closing Guantanamo, getting out of Iraq.